 - Walks are up to 6 miles (9.5km) with up to 800 feet (260m) of ascent.
 The nature of the coast path means that some of the ascents and descents are sharp and steep.

 - Each holiday visits a selection of museums, historic buildings and attractions, whose entrance is optional.
-Please allow between £20 and £40 for admissions, less if you bring your National Trust card; additional cost for the Minack Theatre (details below)
+Please allow between £30 and £60 for admissions, less if you bring your National Trust card; additional cost for the Minack Theatre (details below)

 - The seven night holiday has a free day on the Wednesday for you to explore independently

 A visit to the Minack Theatre is available to all guests on a Tuesday evening from May to September.
 There is a supplementary cost which includes return coach travel, ticket for the performance and blanket hire from Chy Morvah.
-Guests can sign up for this trip at the House - tickets are sold on a first come first serve basis and subject to availability.

 Chy Morvah is situated in the attractive seaside town of St Ives.
 A 10 minute downhill walk will take you to the harbour and old town; a maze of narrow streets and shops.
 The harbour front is always bustling with activity, and there are numerous artists’ galleries to enjoy.
 There are also two excellent sandy beaches.
 Nearby Porthminster Beach (5 to 10 minutes' walk) is very sheltered and very popular with families.
 Porthmeor Beach on the far side of town (15 to 20 minutes' walk) is more exposed and excellent for surfing.
 There are several surf schools if you want to give this a go – a popular option for all ages!
 St Ives has a full range of facilities including shops, banks, chemists, pubs and cafés.